tranek/GASDocumentation/README.md

 Renaming `GameplayTags` creates a redirect so that assets still referencing the original `GameplayTag` can redirect to the new `GameplayTag`.
 I prefer if possible to instead create a new `GameplayTag`, update all the references manually to the new `GameplayTag`, and then delete the old `GameplayTag` to avoid creating a redirect.

 In addition to `Fast Replication`, the `GameplayTag` editor has an option to fill in commonly replicated `GameplayTags` to optimize them further.

+`GameplayTags` are replicated if they're added from a `GameplayEffect`.
+The `ASC` allows you to add `LooseGameplayTags` that are not replicated and must be managed manually.
+The Sample Project uses a `LooseGameplayTag` for `State.Dead` so that the owning clients can immediately respond to when their health drops to zero.
+Respawning manually sets the `TagMapCount` back to zero.
+Only manually adjust the `TagMapCount` when working with `LooseGameplayTags`.
+It is preferable to use the `UAbilitySystemComponent::AddLooseGameplayTag()` and `UAbilitySystemComponent::RemoveLooseGameplayTag()` functions than manually adjusting the `TagMapCount`.

 Getting a reference to a `GameplayTag` in C++:
 ```c++